tanby-dynamics/site/index.md

 [Rebecca Scott](https://becdetat.com/about-us), the principal and (so far) sole software and hardware engineer, can lead your project from hardware design at a modular level, up to development and integration with systems running on AWS or Azure.
 We understand that each project is unique, which is why we offer tailored quotes to suit the expected outcomes, on a daily time-plus-materials basis.
 We can even help you find additional people, ranging from electrical engineers, to mobile application developers, to integration software developers, ensuring the success of your project.

-At Tanby Dynamics, we're open to discussing joint ventures and partial work-for-shares arrangements.
-Our founder, Rebecca, is also happy to join company boards in a consultative role, bringing over 20 years of commercial experience as a software developer, a systems integrator, and in the last six or so years as a leader and CTO, along with designing complex software system architectures.

 Our services include:

 *Hardware design*: Our hardware design solutions are custom-tailored to meet your specific needs, from concept to production.